dmx-systems/dmx-documentation/docs/user.rst

   * You created an association of the type "Composition Definition".
 Composition Definition means that you are defining a more complex context between items on your map: The relationship between a publication, a title and a year.
   * "Cardinality: One" means that each publication has exactly one title, not more.
-  * The rest of the information refers to the role types: The publication is called the parent, the title is the child.
+  * The rest of the information refers to the role types: The publication is called the parent type, the title is the child type.
 These are technical terms to define that a publication has a title, but a title does not have a publication.

 .. image:: _static/composition-definition.png
     :width: 300